ss4ws/ss4ws.github.io/_news/announcement_3.md

 It was built with Jekyll and hosted on Github based on a template generously made available by the [NCSU Libraries](https://github.com/NCSU-Libraries/jekyll-academic).

-Although it came with some functionalities I really appreciated, more notably the resume page and the presentations with [reveal.js](https://revealjs.com/#/), I found myself constantly tweaking its design to suit more to my liking.
+Although it came with some functionalities I really appreciated, more notably the resume page and the presentations with [reveal.js](https://revealjs.com/#/), I found myself constantly tweaking its design to suit it more to my liking.
 Meanwhile, the time I spent trying all sorts of different fonts and background-color combinations was not time spent enriching it with new content.

 In various degrees, we all react to things by the way they look.
 When my father was a kid and didn't like his meal, he didn't blame the food directly.
 He used to refuse to eat because "the plate was bent."
 Same with me.
 My refusal to update the previous version of my website was the result of it feeling "bent".
 With this new overhaul, I am already way more satisfied with it and ready to share it broader and wider than I did with its predecessor.
 Consequently, that will also make me more proactive growing it to a place gradually hosting all my projects[^1].

-[^1]: Maybe on another occasion, I should write about all my previous blogs made with any I have been using since 2006.
+[^1]: Maybe on another occasion, I should write about all my previous blogs made on various CMS platforms since 2006.

-### Technologies used
+### Features

 1. Jekyll